vhnam/uxdesign-certificate-notes/2 Start the UX Design Process - Empathize, Define, and Ideate/2 Creating user stories and user journey maps.md

 - Temporary (e.g. injured limb)
 - Situational (e.g. holding something)

+Additionally, accessibility is not just designing to include a group of users with varying abilities.
+Instead, it extends to anyone who is experiencing a permanent, temporary, or situational disability.

 ### Assistive technologies

 Here are a few links to help you get started to learn assistive technologies: